Difference Between First and Second Degree Murders in New York

 Manslaughter in the second degree, on the other hand, occurs when someone causes the death of an individual due to reckless conduct or when a person intentionally aids another in committing suicide.

 If you’ve been charged with murder or manslaughter in New York, it’s imperative that you engage the services of an experienced criminal defense attorney in order to achieve the best possible outcome in your criminal case.
-At Barket Epstein, our experienced New York criminal defense attorneys will ensure that you are fully apprised of your legal rights and provided with the most effective defense possible against all homicide charges.
-Please contact one of our experienced criminal defense attorneys today for a consultation.
+At Barket Epstein, our experienced NYC criminal attorneys will ensure that you are fully apprised of your legal rights and provided with the most effective defense possible against all homicide charges.